Indus river dolphin: Description

 The Indus dolphin has the long, pointed nose characteristic of all river dolphins.
 The teeth are visible in both the upper and lower jaws even when the mouth is closed.
 The teeth of young animals are almost an inch long, thin and curved; however, as animals age the teeth undergo considerable changes and in mature adults become square, bony, flat disks.
 The snout thickens towards its end.
 The species does not have a crystalline eye lens, rendering it effectively blind, although it may still be able to detect the intensity and direction of light.
 Navigation and hunting are carried out using echolocation.
 The body is a brownish color and stocky at the middle.
 The species has a small triangular lump in place of a dorsal fin.
 The flippers and tail are thin and large in relation to the body size, which is about 2–2.2 m in males and 2.4–2.6 m in females.
 The oldest recorded animal was a 28-year-old male 199 cm in length.
-Mature adult females are larger than males.
-Sexual dimorphism is expressed after females reach about 150 cm; the female rostrum continues to grow after the male rostrum stops growing, eventually reaching approximately 20 cm longer.

 Distribution

-The Indus river dolphin presently only occurs in the Indus River system.
+The Indus river dolphin occurs in the Indus River system.
 Its range once stretched over about 3400 km of the Indus River and its tributaries, but today, it only occurs in about 690 km of the river, and its range has declined by 80% since 1870; it is not present anymore in the tributaries.
 A remnant population is present in the Beas River and Harike Wetland located in Punjab, India.

 Since the two originally inhabited river systems – between the Sukkur and Guddu barrage in Pakistan's Sindh Province, and in the Punjab and Khyber Pakhtunkhwa Provinces – are not connected in any way, how they were colonized remains unknown.
 The river dolphins are unlikely to have travelled from one river to another through the sea route, since the two estuaries are very far apart.
 A possible explanation is that several north Indian rivers such as the Sutlej and Yamuna changed their channels in ancient times while retaining their dolphin populations.

+It is the second most endangered cetacean in the world.
+As of 2017 it is estimated that there are only about 1,800 individuals remaining (up from 1,200 estimated in 2001).
+In a 2021 survey, the Sindh Wildlife Department reported 2,100 individuals.
+Another census, carried out by Khyber Pakhtunkhwa Wildlife Department, counted 135 individuals between Chashma Barrage and Ramak boundary in 2026.
+A demonstrable increase in the main river population of the Indus subspecies between 1974 and 2008 may have been driven by permanent immigration from upstream tributaries, where it no longer occurs.
+According to an estimate conducted by the Wildlife Institute of India in 2024, only three individuals remain in the Beas River.